revolution-robotics/roadrunner-debian/contrib/README.md

 The script leverages features of GNU Bash version 5, so no attempt has been made to port it, e.g., to MacOS.

+## gstreamer-imx
+The `gstreamer-imx` package provides GStreamer plugins for i.MX platform.
+The script `build-gstreamer-imx-deb.sh` builds a Debian package for gstreamer-imx from upstream sources.
+It is intended to be run while chroot'ed to a REVO Roadrunner _rootfs_.

 ## markov-pwgen
 `markov-pwgen` is a JavaScript command-line utility that leverages